waltergerych/advanced_gen_modeling_mqp_2022_2023/codebase_template/README.md

 # ERROR: This is to indicate that there is a known error at the current section of the code.

-# HACK: This is to indicate any weird hack that you've done but may not tally understand why.
+# HACK: This is to indicate any weird hack that you've done but may not totally understand why.
 Just a warning if the code breaks, this may be it.

 # PERF: This is to indicate that the currently code block is fully optimized.
 Rarely used but the more the merrier I guess.
 ```